 Article 354 states that the 99% or 95% confidence level has to occur on 'equal and opposite positions'.
 This implies that the maximum number of acceptable breaches of the 1.265% threshold has to be measured adding up the losses stemming from long and short positions in each currency.
-Accordingly, the 99% or 95% confidence intervals have to consider both tails of the distribution (e.g. unlike what happens with the calculation of the Value at Risk - VaR - where the 99% confidence interval is established on one of the tails).
+Accordingly, the 99% or 95% confidence intervals have to consider both tails of the distribution (i.e. in contrast to the calculation of the Value at Risk - VaR - where the 99% confidence interval is established on one of the tails).

-On the basis of data collected from market price providers, daily percent currency movements were determined according to the following formula, where 'exchange' refers to the 'currency pair':
+On the basis of data collected from market price providers, daily percentage currency movements are determined according to the following formula, where 'exchange' refers to the 'currency pair':

-$$% Change = ln(exchange_t) - ln(exchange{t-1})$$
+% Change = $$\ln(exchange_t) - \ln(exchange{t-1})$$

-The absolute value of the resulting daily percentage change was then compared to the maximum threshold (i.e. 1.265%).
+The absolute value of the resulting daily percentage change is then compared with the maximum threshold (i.e. 1.265%).
 Any values exceeding this threshold are computed as 'breaches' of the 4% 10-day maximum loss established in article 354(1).